Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 1. Jury-Rigged Boomstick

 The Jury-Rigged Boomstick is a classic double-barreled shotgun and a fitting default secondary.
-It does exactly what you expect it to — it destroys anything in close range.
+It does exactly what you expect it to — destroy anything in close range.
 It’s incredibly useful for dealing with major threats, and its only real drawback is the reload time.

 As a side note, there’s no damage falloff from distance.
 Damage is dependent only on the number of pellets that connect with an enemy.